Image with helicopter

 To search, to rescue, to save

-His Majesty's Coastguard is one of the UK’s front line 999 services.
+His Majesty's Coastguard (HMCG) is a division of the Maritime and Coastguard Agency (MCA) and is one of the UK’s frontline 999 services.

 As the UK’s national maritime emergency service, we're available to help those in distress around our coastline or at sea 24 hours a day, 365 days a year.

-HM Coastguard is truly part of coastal communities, with over 300 coastguard rescue teams around the UK coast made up of around 3,500 volunteers.
+HM Coastguard is truly part of coastal communities, with circa 300 coastguard rescue teams around the UK coast made up of circa 3,000 volunteers.
 In their roles as coastguard rescue officers, our local volunteers respond to many types of incidents, including cliff and mud rescues.

 As well as our volunteers, HM Coastguard has over 400 highly trained staff who provide a wide range of services including responding to over 36,000 incidents each year.